Quafadas/dedav4s/docs/index.md

 })
 </script>
 If that worked, then you're ready to go!
-See the [explanation](explanation/intro.md) to understand what's happening.
+See the [plot targets](explanation/plotTargets.md) to understand what happened, and the [examples](explanation/examples.md) for suggestions on how to use and extend the concepts.

 # Background Information
 This is a thin shim around [vega](https://vega.github.io/vega/) and [vega lite](https://vega.github.io/vega-lite/).
 It is aimed at repl, interactive environments and exploratory analysis